Tarab-Imam/third/README.md

  third
+In this repository,
-In this repository I'm going to include some python programmes.
+I'm going to include some python programmes.